somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 # Model Based Learning

-As you can see in the diagram above, taking an action from a green colored state results in an orange colored "probabilastic state" where the outcome is nondeterministic.
+As you can see in the diagram above, taking an action from a green colored state results in an orange colored "probabilistic state" where the outcome is nondeterministic.
 There's a 70% chance that taking action a_0 from state S_1 will result in a +5 reward and end in state S_0, a 20% chance you will end up in state S_2, and a 10% chance that nothing will change.
-These orange-states are call Q-states and in order for us to write algorithms using MDPs we need to be able to quanitfy their values.
+These orange-states are call Q-states and in order for us to write algorithms using MDPs we need to be able to quantify their values.
 If we think about it intuitively, what would be the value of action a_0 from state S_1?
 Well, we know there's a 70% chance of getting a reward of 5, etc...How about .70(value of state S_0 + 5 reward) + .20(value of state S_2) + .10(value of state S_0)?
-The value of a Q-state (Q-value) can be defined as the weighted sum over all possible transistion states of the rewards plus future (discounted) values of the new state, where the weights are the probabilities of each transition:
+The value of a Q-state (Q-value) can be defined as the weighted sum over all possible transition states of the rewards plus future (discounted) values of the new state, where the weights are the probabilities of each transition:

 $$
 \begin{align}